pubnub/pubnub-api/objective-c/README.md

         NSLog(@"UUID::: %@",[CEPubnub getUUID]);

-13. Presence/here_now: Ability to get count of subscribed programs to a particular channel.
+13. here_now: Ability to get count of subscribed programs to a particular channel.

 		[pubnub here_now: @"hello_world"];

+13. Presence: To join a subscriber list on a channel.
+Callback events can be, Join - Shows availability on a channel or Leave - Disconnected to channel means removed from the list of subscribers.

+		[pubnub presence: @"hello_world"];

 14. That's it!
 An example iPad app has been included in the project.